-The dimensions for the C-20 and C-30 laser heads are shown in Figure 4-2 (p.
-30).
-Mechanical mounting of the C-20 and C-30 laser head must result in no distortion or stress the laser head in any way.
+The dimensions for the C-40 laser head is shown in Figure 4-2.
+Mechanical mounting of the C-40 laser head must result in no distortion or stress the laser head is in any way.
 Otherwise, optical alignment and power stability could be adversely affected.

 Figure 4-2.
-C-20 and C-30 Air-Cooled Laser Head Dimensions
+C-40 Air-Cooled Laser Head Dimensions

-4.3.1 Mounting Considerations for C-20 and C-30
+4.3.1 Mounting Considerations for C-40